ngs-doo/revenj/README.md

 [Command line client](https://github.com/ngs-doo/dsl-compiler-client) and Eclipse plugin can be used to automate various aspects of the process or have IDE support on the *nix environments.

+Java version is work in progress.
+Not suitable for production use yet.